 - • Rock climbing is allowed as long as it’s not on designated archeological sites.
 Please respect these fragile cultural remnants!

 - • Bring your own water, directions, and maps.
-Visit the Anasazi Heritage Center for more information and interactive exhibits.
+Visit the Canyons of the Ancients Visitor Center and Museum for more information and interactive exhibits.

 - • Motorized travel is restricted to designated roads.
 The best way to explore the Canyons of the Ancients National Monument is by mountain biking ion the several scenic trails throughout the site.